 \subsubsection{Sentiment Analysis}

-we employ SenWave-BERT \cite{singh_2025_14898138} sentiment analysis model utilising the SenWave dataset \cite{yang2020senwavemonitoringglobalsentiments}.
-The SenWave dataset includes over 105 million tweets and Weibo messages to evaluate the global sentiment during the COVID-19 pandemic.
-The 10 sentiment categories include: Optimistic, thankful, empathetic, pessimistic, anxious, sad, annoyed, denial, official report, and joking.
-SenWave-BERT is a multi-label classification model, meaning a sentence can have multiple categories, e.g. Optimistic and thankful.
-We perform multi-label classification on each of the LLMs (Groq, Gemini, GPT-4o, and DeepSeek) and perform analysis.

-Figure \ref{fig:barplot_sentiment}, \ref{fig:heatmap} shows that the most prevalent categories are "annoyed", "optimistic", "joking" and "official report".
+Figures \ref{fig:barplot_sentiment} and \ref{fig:heatmap} show that the most prevalent categories are "annoyed", "optimistic", "joking" and "official report".
 The remaining categories are all below 100, including only 3 thankful categories.
-There were no classifications of "empathy" or "pessimism", likely due to the LLMS being tasked to convey the original message, as well as the LLMS being optimistic by nature.
+There were no classifications of Empathy or Pessimism, likely due to the LLMs being tasked to convey the original message, as well as the LLMs being optimistic by nature.

-Figure \ref{fig:barplot_model_sentiment} shows that prior to any transformations, the most common sentiment by far was "annoyed", followed by "joking".
-For each of the transformations, we see a dramatic decrease in "annoyed" tweets across all four models and a massive increase in the "optimistic" category.
-The Groq model had the highest number of optimistic transformations as well as the biggest decrease in the 'annoyed' category.
-The "joking" label had the largest drop across the models, giving further evidence of Groq's conservative approach to transformations.
+Figure \ref{fig:barplot_model_sentiment} shows that prior to any transformations, the most common sentiment by far was Annoyed, followed by the Joking label.
+For each of the transformations, we see a dramatic decrease in Annoyed tweets across all four models and a massive increase in the Optimistic category.
+The Groq model had the highest number of optimistic transformations as well as the biggest decrease in the Annoyed category.
+The Joking label had the largest drop across the models, giving further evidence of Groq's conservative approach to transformations.

-Meanwhile, Gemini GPT and DeepSeek all had similar distributions.
-Interestingly, Gemini had more "official reports" than "joking", which we did not see from any other model.
-Overall, all models performed well in reducing the number of 'annoyed' and 'joking' tweets.
-Groq's transformations provided a more positive transformation compared to other models, and Gemini, GPT-4o, DeepSeek all provided similar transformations with slight differences in categories such as 'optimistic', 'joking', and official report, with even smaller differences in 'anxious', 'sad', 'denial' and 'thankful'.
+Meanwhile, Gemini, GPT-4o and DeepSeek all had similar distributions.
+Interestingly, Gemini had more Official Reports than Joking, which we did not see from any other model.
+Overall, all models performed well in reducing the number of Annoyed and Joking tweets.
+Groq's transformations provided a more positive transformation compared to other models, and Gemini, GPT-4o, and DeepSeek all provided similar transformations with slight differences in categories such as Optimistic, Joking, and Official Report, with even smaller differences in Anxious, Sad, Denial and Thankful.